-A claim of S\$155,000 (Sri Lanka Rupees 11.26 million) was made by a director of a foreign subsidiary of HLGE against the holding company of the foreign subsidiary which is a wholly-owned subsidiary of HLGE.
+In 2005, a claim of S\$155,000 (Sri Lanka Rupees 11.3 million) was made by a director of a foreign subsidiary of HLGE against the holding company of the foreign subsidiary which is a wholly-owned subsidiary of HLGE.
 The claim is being disputed by such holding company of the foreign subsidiary, and the directors of HLGE are of the view that no material losses are anticipated in respect of this claim.